 IBS Triggers That Are Not FODMAPS, Part 2

-Welcome to the second post in a series about non-FODMAP triggers for people living with IBS.
+Welcome to the second post in a series about non-FODMAP triggers for people living with irritable bowel syndrome (IBS).
 In my last post, we reviewed non-FODMAP foods that may trigger an IBS flare-up for some people.
-Today, we’ll switch gears and look at some non-food triggers that can trigger symptoms in people with IBS.
+Here, we will switch gears and look at some non-food triggers that can trigger symptoms in people with IBS.

 Regardless of which way your digestion tends to go, stress management techniques can be an important part of your “flare care” toolbox.
 I often have my patients take some deep breaths before eating or use a meditation app as ways to incorporate stress reduction into their days.

-When I have a patient whose IBS is flaring up and they aren’t sure why I ask them to take some time to reflect on their sleep habits.
-If they think there’s room to improve, having a good sleep routine can help.
-For many people, this can include taking a warm bath, reading a book, putting their phone away an hour before bed, or unwinding with some relaxing music.
+When I have a patient whose IBS is flaring up and they are not sure why, I ask them to take some time to reflect on their sleep habits.
+If they think there’s room to improve, developing a better sleep routine can help.
+For many people, this can include taking a warm bath, reading a book, unwinding with some relaxing music, or putting their phone away before bed.

 While you might not be able to change your hormones, remember to be gentle with yourself during this time.
 Many of my patients find that using a hot water bottle or heat pack can be a great way to soothe abdominal pain and cramping.

 Did you know that digestion starts in the mouth?
 This is achieved both mechanically (by chewing) and chemically (by enzymes in our saliva).
-However, most people do not chew their food well enough because they’re rushing.
+However, most people do not chew their food well enough because they are rushing.
 This can worsen IBS symptoms because food is entering the stomach undigested.4

 Well, there you have it!
 While FODMAPs can sometimes be the cause of an IBS flare, they may not be the only culprit.
 Managing IBS and its symptoms can sometimes feel like detective work.
 I hope that this series on non-FODMAP IBS triggers has given you the tools you need to become your own IBS detective and figure out what is causing your symptoms.